Attach an independent EIP to a pod

 • Grant RAM permissions to an ACK managed cluster or an ACK dedicated cluster

 1. Create a custom permission policy with the following content.
-For instructions, see Step 1: Create a custom permission policy.
+See Step 1: Create a custom permission policy.

 {